-OSPF = One standard petal flower (normal) plant, TSPF = Two-standard petal flower (mutant) plant
+OSPF = One standard petal flower (normal) plant, TSPF = Two-standard petal flower (mutant) plant number of petals, stamens and carpel was such that an increase in the number of one floral part complemented a reduction of the other floral part.

 Table 4.30.
-Inheritance of fasciated stem trait in crosses of fasciated stem mutant and non-fasciated stem lines of cowpea, Vigna unguiculata (L) Walp.
+Inheritance of fasciated stem trait in crosses of fasciated stem mutant andnon-fasciated stem lines of cowpea, Vigna unguiculata (L) Walp.